What you need to know about caucuses and primary elections ahead of Super Tuesday

 Primaries are more efficient and convenient, according to Mills.
 There are two types of presidential primaries–the open primary and the closed primary.

-A primary election is run by the state and county clerks instead of the people.
+A primary election is run by the state and county clerks instead of a political party.
 The primary election is mostly done by mail-in ballots which Mills says gives voters an opportunity to research candidates before sending back their filled-out ballots.
-There is also the option for people to go to designated polling stations to cast their vote if they miss the deadlines to mail-in their ballots.
+There is also the option for people to go to designated polling stations to cast their vote if they miss the deadlines to mail in their ballots.

 Related: Super Tuesday voting deadlines